TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.5.2 =
+* Updated link popup mechanism to use link target information

 = 5.5.1 =
 * Added support to convert [ and ] to < and > in large description fields